mickmetalholic/dotfiles/README.md

-# dotfiles for Ubuntu
+# dotfiles

-The programming environment configurations for Ubuntu.
+The programming environment configurations for Linux.

 ## Softwares